pablovelascodev/auth-nginx-api-gateway/README.md

 ![githubAIAssistant](https://github.com/pablovelasco99/auth-nginx-proxy/assets/58036351/b96a284c-72dc-4bc3-a861-7b4e78db0c00)

 In this example, NodeJS authentication service is randomly accepting and rejecting requests to simply show how an authentication process works.
-For private microservices, it have been used an Express API, but feel free to use whatever you want.
+For private microservices, it has been used an Express API, but feel free to use whatever you want.

 ## How it works